-- Visual field loss impairs your ability to see sections of your visual field, like the affected side is missing, it’s called hemianopia.
+Visual field loss impairs your ability to see sections of your visual field.
+When the affected side is missing, it’s called hemianopia.

 Cause 1: Neuromuscular Impairment (your eyes)

-When stroke damages the nerves that control the muscles in your eyes – while leaving your visual cortex unaffected – then your vision problems are caused by impaired eye coordination.
+When stroke damages the nerves that control the muscles in your eyes, then your vision problems are caused by impaired eye movement control.

 In this case, treatment will revolve around restoring your ocular (eye) muscle coordination.
-More on that later.
+More on that soon.

 Cause 2: Visual Processing Impairment (your brain)

-In this case, vision problems are caused by damage to the vision center of the brain.
+In other cases, vision problems are caused by damage to the vision center of the brain.
 This impairs the brain’s ability to process visual information, which leads to vision problems.

-In this case, treatment will revolve around restoring your brain’s visual processing abilities.
-More on that later, too.
+Treatment will revolve around restoring your brain’s visual processing abilities.

 Now that we have boiled it all down into two root problems, let’s discuss the solutions.

 If you have lost control over the muscles that control your eyes, then neuromuscular treatment can help – which is really just a fancy word for eye exercises.